cysouw/LSPmarkdown/text/setup.md

 In all modern editors (like Visual Studio Code) it is possible to open a complete directory/folder, so it becomes easy to switch between editing the different files in the LSPmarkdown directory.
 The current LSPmarkdown directory should be the starting point of your book.
 Simply rename the directory to your liking and change the current content (which is only included as an example).

 If you want to convert your text to any of the LSP-based outputs you will need to install some additional software.
 This can be done through a package manager like [`Homebrew`](https://brew.sh) for macOS.
-However, it might be easiest for new users to simple install the following three pieces of software separately:
+However, it might be easiest for new users to simple install the following pieces of software separately:

 - **Pandoc**, install instructions at <https://pandoc.org/installing.html>
 - **pandoc-crossref**, install instructions at <https://github.com/lierdakil/pandoc-crossref>.